 The Abatement Act, which is comprised of Assembly Bill 489 and Senate Bill 509 and became effective in fiscal 2006, limits annual increases in property tax bills for residential properties to 3% plus new construction.
-Commercial properties and second home owners have a tax cap equal to the lesser of 8% or the average annual change in taxable values over the last ten years, plus new construction.
+Commercial properties and second home owners have a tax cap equal to the lasser of 8% or the average annual change in taxable values over the last ten years, plus new construction.
 The legislation has not had a significant financial impact on Clark County given its ability under the Abatement Act to capture new growth on the tax rolls.
 During 2009, the act provided an estimated \$188.4 million cushion in the event of declines in assessed value.
-With the 19.6% drop in assessed value in 2010, the effect of this cushion is indicated by the fact that fiscal 2010 property tax revenues will drop by only 10.1%.
-The preliminary valuation for 2011 and the corresponding tax levy indicate that very little abatement exists, however.
-The preliminary fiscal 2011 full valuation is estimated at \$182.6 billion, which represents a 29% decline over the prior year.
-Based on the county's Initial review, officials conservatively estimate that property tax revenues will decline by approximately 21%.
-It is likely, therefore, that in the absence of any new construction being added to the tax rolls, any further drop in assessed value will result in a corresponding decline in property tax revenues.
+With the 19.6% drop in assessed value in 2010, the effect of this cushion is indicated by the fact that fiscal 2010 property tax revenues dropped by only 9.2%.
+The assessed valuation for 2011 and the corresponding tax levy indicate that very little abatement exists, however.
+The fiscal 2011 full valuation of \$187.9 billion, which represents a 26.9% decline over the prior year and county cificials have budgeted a 21.3% decline in property tax revenues.
+It is likely, therefore, that in the abatement of any new construction being added to the tax rolls, any further drop in assessed value will result in a corresponding decline in property tax revenues.